 Haemophilus Influenzae Type B (HiB):

-HiB is a bacteria responsible for causing flu like infections like Meningitis, Pneumonia and other throat infections.
+HiB is a bacteria responsible for causing severe infections like Meningitis, Pneumonia and epiglottitis — a life threatening problem which causes swelling in the throat.
 Depending on the type of infection, symptoms may include headache, stiff neck, cough, breathing problems, fever and muscle pain.